nickcollis/example/README.md

 # example
 A test example project

-This is a test example project to learn all about GitHub
+This is a test example project to learn about GitHub